parmentelat/r2lab-obsolete/website/tuto-01-registration.md

     <div class="panel-heading" role="tab" id="headingThree">
       <h4 class="panel-title">
         <a class="collapsed" role="button" data-toggle="collapse" data-parent="#accordion" href="#collapseThree" aria-expanded="false" aria-controls="collapseThree">
-          Access your resources/nodes
+          Access your nodes
         </a>
       </h4>
     </div>
     <div id="collapseThree" class="panel-collapse collapse" role="tabpanel" aria-labelledby="headingThree">
       <div class="panel-body">
-        Once the schedule has finished you can reach your resources.
+        Once the schedule has finished you can reach your node.
 In order to do it, the gateway is reacheble by ssh connection.
         <br>
         <br>